PBFCPD/students-programming-behavior-features-based-Code-plagiarism-detection/README.md

 2. Number of times students debugging code (TD)

+    1. The related code is in the folder `copy_detail.py`

+    2. The related code is in the folder `copy_detaildetail.py`

+    3. The related code is in the folder `copy_detail_end.py`

 3. Length of time away from the page (TM)

+    1. The related code is in the folder `copy_detail.py`

+    2. The related code is in the folder `copy_detail.py`

+    3. The related code is in the folder `copy_detail_end.py`

 4. Number of times students left the page (LP)

+    1. The related code is in the folder `copy_detail.py`

+    2. The related code is in the folder `copy_detail.py`

+    3. The related code is in the folder `copy_detail_end.py`

 5. Number of suspicious pastes (SP)

     The related code is in the folder `realtimeDetect.py`

 ### 2.excel